jtishey/get_isis/README.txt

 and prompt for the following:
   Hostname/IP, Device OS, Username, Password

-Also, get_isis can be used to connect via local SOCK proxy:
+Also, get_isis can be used to connect via local SOCKS proxy:

 1. Uncomment line 45 in modules.py
 2. Create a file in your ~/.ssh/proxy.config as follows: